 Importance Of National Parks And Wildlife Sanctuaries

 A haven for nature and wildlife lovers, the wildlife sanctuaries and national parks of Karnataka are blessed with the rarest species of plants and animals.
-The main objective of establishing a wildlife sanctuary and national park is to educate us and to protect the endangered and endemic species from humans and predators.
+The main objective of establishing a wildlife sanctuary and national park is to educate us and to protect endangered and endemic species from humans and predators.
 When visiting Karnataka’s wildlife sanctuaries and national parks, as travellers we must follow the rules and regulations and contribute to the continued preservation of the respective places.